Zeanon/danger-klipper/docs/Config_Reference.md

 #   not recommended to change this rate from the default 3200, and
 #   rates below 800 will considerably affect the quality of resonance
 #   measurements.
-#disable_heaters:
-#   A list of heaters to disable when this adxl is connected.
-#   Useful for Nozzle-ADXL to automatically disable the hotend so you don't
-#   fry them.
 ```

 ### [lis2dw]